lyanh238/VNASelf/docs/ARCHITECTURE.md

 ## System Overview

-ViCare is a multi-agent system that combines AI-powered health consultation with Google Calendar integration.
+ViCare is a multi-agent system for Google Calendar integration.
 The system uses a supervisor-agent pattern to route user requests to specialized agents based on the nature of the query.

 ### High-Level Architecture